 To pass this exam, you must demonstrate mastery of both the content and the philosophy of the ISO 31000 Standard.
 These are presented in great detail during the course.

-No. Exam questions are randomly selected from a database of hundreds of questions and answers developed by The Global Institute for Risk Management Standards and peer reviewed by over 20 international experts.
+No. Exam questions are randomly selected from a database of hundreds of questions and answers developed by G31000 Risk Institute and peer reviewed by over 20 international experts.

 Each question has four choice responses.
 Two of these four choices may sometimes both be true, but one provides a better answer, according to the ISO 31000 Standard.
 You must demonstrate a high level of comprehension to pass this exam.